vircadia/vircadia-docs-sphinx/docs/source/host/manage-assets.rst

  |                          | baked, you will need to use its unbaked version.                                     |
  +--------------------------+--------------------------------------------------------------------------------------+

-.. note:: You cannot bake your content in both ways.
-You can either use the Oven tool or upload your asset to the Asset Server to be baked.
+.. note:: You can use the `Oven tool to bake <oven.html>`_ entire domains, 3D models, and skyboxes hosted externally.
+The Oven is a standalone application that is packaged with High Fidelity.
 If you've got any content that is hosted on external cloud services or websites, we recommend using the Oven tool.
+You cannot bake content using both the Oven and the Asset Server.

 A baked file will have a check mark under the 'Use Baked?' column on the Asset Browser.
 A file will not bake when: